[ 25 PA. CODE CH. 93 ]

 E. Benefits, Costs and Compliance

-The proposed amendments will be implemented through the Department's permit and approval actions.
+The proposed rulemaking will be implemented through the Department's permit and approval actions.
 For example, the National Pollutant Discharge Elimination System (NPDES) permitting program bases effluent limitations on the use designation of the stream.
 These permit conditions are established to assure water quality criteria are achieved and designated and existing uses are protected.
-New and expanded dischargers with water quality based effluent limitations are required to provide effluent treatment according to the water quality criteria associated with existing uses and revised designated water uses.
+New and expanded dischargers with water quality based effluent limitations are required to provide effluent treatment according to the water quality criteria associated with existing uses and amended designated water uses.

 F. Pollution Prevention